STAT545-UBC-hw-2018-19/hw05-cbnicolau/hw05-cbnicolau.md

     ## [1] 5

-We can see from looking at the structure that Oceania is still a factor, but because `gapminder_notOceania` has fewer observations (1680 rows) that the unmodified `gapminder` (1704 rows), we can see that we effectively filtered out all the cuntries in Oceania
+We can see from looking at the structure that `Oceania` is still a level of the `continent` factor, and the number of levels in `contient` is still 5, but because `gapminder_notOceania` has fewer observations (1680 rows) that the unmodified `gapminder` (1704 rows), we can see that we effectively filtered out all the cuntries in Oceania

 Let's confirm this with a plot: